 Studies have linked coffee consumption to a lower risk of liver diseases, including cirrhosis and cancer.
 This effect can come from a combination of bile action (which causes contraction of the gall bladder, stimulation of the evacuation of bile to the intestines, causing toxins and fats) and its antioxidant effect.

-Green coffee bean extract has already been designated to contain up to 50% chlorogenic acid, which has even contributed to its popularity increase recently.
+Green coffee bean extract has already been designated to contain up to 50% chlorogenic acid, contributing to its recent popularity increase.
 It finds that the extract can inhibit a type of phosphate that increases the formation of glucose in the liver.
 Over time, this can help to reduce the risk of diabetes.

 Help to lose weight